thechutrain/rc-coffee-chats/README.md

 Happy hacking!

 ## Goals
-The current goal has now been to make Coffee Chat more robust and extendable so it can be easily maintained and additional features can be added.
+The current goal has now been to make Coffee Chat more robust and extensible so it can be easily maintained and additional features can be made with confidence.
 These goals include the following:

-* decoupling the code into separate modules
+- [x] decoupling the code into separate modules
-* writing tests to ensure there are no regression bugs
+- [x] writing tests to ensure there are no regression bugs
-* Using TypeScript for type safety and documentation
+- [ ] Using TypeScript for type safety and documentation
+- [ ] adding features to make maintaince easier
+  - [ ] automation of onboarding/offboarding
+  - [ ] logging cronjobs to maintainers through zulip
+  - [ ] allowing maintainers to update configurations (i.e. fallback user)